 Injured pedestrians may pursue claims against the at-fault driver’s insurance policy.
 Texas requires that each driver carry $30,000 of bodily harm liability insurance.
 This may not be often not enough to cover the expenses from the accident, and victims may file claims with their underinsured insurance policy if available.
 If the driver was uninsured or drove off, pedestrians may be able to recover from their uninsured motorist coverage.

-And, of course, injured pedestrians may pursue a lawsuit against the at-fault driver if unable to recover adequate compensation via an insurance claim.
+And, of course, injured pedestrians may pursue a lawsuit against the at-fault driver is unable to recover adequate compensation via an insurance claim.
 Talk to a pedestrian accident attorney to discuss each option that’s available to you.
 The Law Office of Julie Johnson is committed to protecting Dallas pedestrians after accidents.
 Call us today at 214-290-8001 or visit our contact page to set up your free consultation.